-Here’s how to make the best grilled vegetables: a master recipe for every veggie you want to cook!
-The perfect easy side dish for grilled dinners.
+Here’s how to make the best grilled vegetables!
+We’ve got a master recipe for every veggie you want to cook!

 It’s grilling season!
 The grill brings a crisp char and irresistible smoky flavor to everything it touches.
 And it’s not just for meat.
 This cooking method is even more perfect when veggies are involved.
 Introducing: how to make the best grilled vegetables!